tavindotson/semaphore/README.md

 ## Requirements

-- Debian or Ubuntu based Linux
+- Fresh install of Debian or Ubuntu based Linux
 - Ansible

 ## If you want to setup or get info from remote hosts